dustinpfister/blog_posts/_posts/threejs-examples.md

 If you are new to three.js you might want to start off with a getting started post on three.js when it comes to learning the very basics.
 After that there is a whole lot more to learn about when it comes to all the various little features there are to work with when it comes to using the library.

-## 2 - The lost of three.js examples so far
+## 2 - The list of three.js examples so far

 Here is the list of my threejs simple project examples thus far, at this time I do not have them broken down into categories but if I keep up with this it is only a matter of time until I will have to do something to that effect.